awsdocs/amazon-cloudfront-developer-guide/doc_source/HowCloudFrontWorks.md

 After some initial setup, CloudFront works invisibly to speed up delivery of your content\.
 This overview includes both the steps you perform before your first user accesses your application or website and how CloudFront serves your content when configuration is complete\.

-Setting up CloudFront involves a few simple steps:
+Setting up CloudFront involves a few simple steps:<a name="HowCloudFrontWorksConfiguration"></a>

 **How You Configure CloudFront to Deliver Your Content**